Militant involved in civilian killings in Srinagar gunned down in encounter in Pulwama | Law-Order

 A militant involved in the recent civilian killings in Srinagar was gunned down in an encounter with security forces in Pulwama district of Jammu and Kashmir on Friday, police said.

-Security forces received information about the presence of militants in the Wahibug area of Pulwama, following which a cordon and search operation was launched there, they said.
+Security forces received information about the presence of militants in the Wahibug area of Pulwama, following which a cordon and search operation there, they said.

 Police said the search operation turned into an encounter in which one militant was killed.